element-hq/element-web/README.md

 ==========

-For production use, run `npm run build` to build all the necessary files into the `vector` directory and run your own server.
+For production use, run `npm run build` to build all the necessary files into the `vector` directory.
+You can then mount the vector directory on your webserver to actually serve up the app, which is entirely static content.

 Development
 ===========